Contact Your Insurance Company within 30 Days of the Accident

 Fill Out and Return the No Fault Application for Benefits to Your Insurance Company

 After you give verbal notice of your accident, your insurance carrier is obligated to provide you with an Application for No Fault Benefits.
 Fill it out, sign it and return.
-If you have any questions about what you are filling out or signing, it is highly recommended that you consult with an attorney familiar with No Fault Law and procedure.
+If you have any questions about what you are filling out or signing, it is highly recommended that you consult with a car accident attorney in New York familiar with No Fault Law and procedure.

 Make Sure You Attend Scheduled Independent Medical Examinations